janpolowinski/dswarm-temporary-docu/D:SWARM-Use-Case-at-SLUB-Dresden.md

 * [Gemeinsamer Bibliotheksverbund](http://www.gbv.de/) (GBV)
   * MARCXML (currently wrapped as OAI-PMH-MARCXML as well, to avoid too many different source data formats)

 The target schema we map to, is a schema describing the format that [Finc](https://finc.info/de/) is using for feeding the Solr index.
 To be able to merge the data with other sources provided via Finc, we export the data as XML compliant to this schema.
-Below you find an example of the source format (OAI-PMH + DC-elements and Europeana; on the left) and export format (Finc Solr schema compliant XML; on the right).
+Below, you find an example of a source format (OAI-PMH + DC-elements and Europeana) on the left and the export format (Finc Solr schema compliant XML) on the right hand side.

 [[img/example-use-case-fotothek-comparison-source-target-data.png]]